OwnZones/efp/README.md

 ## Next steps

-* Add version information
-* Fix lock in worker thread callback
+* Fix lock in worker thread callback WIP
 * Compensate for timing missmatch in worker-thread
 * Write examples
 * Write more unit-tests